As of 31 July 2025, there have been some changes to the provision of after-hours GP phone support in Tasmania.

 For aged care homes

-Health professionals working in aged care homes can call the healthdirect helpline (1800 022 222) for after-hours support.
-Please identify yourself as a health professional calling from an aged care home, as this will assist with triage to a healthdirect GP where appropriate.
+Health professionals working in aged care homes can call the Healthdirect helpline (1800 022 222) for after-hours support.
+Please identify yourself to the triage nurse as a health professional calling from an aged care home, as this will assist with triage to a Healthdirect GP where appropriate.

-• review how they use and access My Health Record, and support residents to register for My Health Record
+review how they use and access My Health Record, and support residents to register for My Health Record (click here for more information)

-Primary Health Tasmania has collated a point-in-time table of after-hours services aged care homes can access.
+Primary Health Tasmania has collated a point-in-time table of after-hours services aged care homes can access if their usual GPs/general practices aren’t available.
 Click here to download the table.

 Palliative care support

-The Tasmanian Department of Health has advised that the after-hours palliative care nurse triage service currently provided by GP Assist will transition to the Department’s Care@home program.
+The after-hours palliative care nurse triage service previously provided by GP Assist has transitioned to the Tasmanian Department of Health’s Care@home program.

-This change will ensure continued access to free after-hours support for Specialist Palliative Care Service patients, their families, carers and health care professionals.
+This change ensures continued access to free after-hours support for Specialist Palliative Care Service patients, their families, carers and healthcare professionals.

-From 6pm on 31 July, the service will be accessible after hours by calling 1800 973 363 and selecting Option 3.
+The service is accessible after hours by calling 1800 973 363 and selecting Option 3.

 The Department says while the way people access support is changing, the service itself will remain the same, ensuring uninterrupted care for patients and their support networks.

-Click here for more information on the Tasmanian Department of Health website.
+Click here for more information on the Tasmanian Department of Health website, including referrer and consumer fact sheets.

 Get in touch

-We will share updates through our through our Primary Health Update newsletter and, where appropriate, by direct email.
+Primary Health Tasmania will share any further updates through this web page, through our Primary Health Update newsletterand – where appropriate – by direct email.

 In the meantime, health professionals and practice staff can send us a message with any questions or for support.